markmac99/rms_mqtt/README.md

 There are four functions that can be used to submit meteor-related data to MQ:

-* `sendToMqtt` will publish the latest count of detections and meteors.
+* `sendToMqtt` will publish the latest count of detections, meteors, and the next capture start-time.
 * `sendStarCountToMqtt` will publish the latest star count.
+* `sendOtherData` will publish some system performance metrics - see below.

+And if and only if you're a UKMON contributor you can use the following:
 * `sendLiveMeteorCount` will publish a live count of potential detections.
-* `sendMatchdataToMqtt` if you're a UKMON member then this will publish the count of confirmed matches your station was involved in.
+* `sendMatchdataToMqtt` this will publish the count of confirmed matches your station was involved in.

 ### Tracking Star and Live Detection Counts and Pi Statistics
 To track the star count and live meteor counts at ten minute intervals, add an entry to the crontab like the one below.
 This will also track diskspace and CPU temperature.